Skip to main content

 • Items that qualified for Offer A cannot qualify for Offer B

-• Prevents “double qualifying” scenarios
+• Prevents “double qualifying” scenarios for this offer

 Real-World Examples